 Do I need a visa to travel to Sweden?

 For most tourists, the rules surrounding Swedish visas are fairly simple.
 If you’re an EU citizen, then you do not need a visa to visit Sweden.
 You’re free to stay in the country for up to three months without needing to report to the authorities

-There are 6 mobile network operators and also quite a number of internet service providers in Sweden.
+There are over 0 mobile network operators and about 0 internet service providers in Sweden.
 You can checkout the

 and also details about each of them.